Minnesota Cannabis Business Licenses

 Minnesota’s medical cannabis program and application process is regulated by Minnesota’s Department of Health.
-All Minnesotan medical cannabis state-sanctioned manufacturers and retailers applied for their licenses in 2014, and the state is not currently accepting more applications.
+All Minnesota medical cannabis state-sanctioned manufacturers and retailers applied for their licenses in 2014, and the state is not currently accepting more applications.

 WHAT IS THE HISTORY OF CANNABIS IN MINNESOTA?

-DOES MICHIGAN HAVE A HEMP PROGRAM?
+DOES MINNESOTA HAVE A HEMP PROGRAM?

-ARE YOU PREPARING FOR THE MINNESOTA CANNABIS MARKET?
+PREPARING FOR THE MINNESOTA CANNABIS MARKET